-For professionals the WSCB has also published its Responding to Children and Young People who are at Risk from Domestic Violence and Abuse – Policy and Guidance document.
+For professionals the WSCP has also published its Responding to Children and Young People who are at Risk from Domestic Violence and Abuse – Policy and Guidance document.
 This is available on the WSCB procedures website and can be accessed here:

 HM Government multi-agency statutory guidance on FGM (published April 2016):

 The WSCP is publishing case studies which highlight good and effective practice.
 If you would like to submit a Case Study please use the WSCP template and send your case study to us here.
 Received case studies will be published below.